Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications: Introduction

 One has the following application to the BSD conjecture (cf.~\cite[Cor.~1]{Hs2}). \begin{cor} Let $E$ be a CM elliptic curve defined over a totally real field $F$ with CM by an order of an imaginary quadratic field $M$.
 Let $K=FM$ and $p\nmid 6h_K^- D_F$ be a prime such that $E$ has good ordinary reduction at all primes above $p$. \begin{itemize} \item[a)] If the central $L$-value $L(E/F,1)$ vanishes, then the $p^\infty$-Selmer group $\Sel_{p^\infty}(E/F)$ is infinite. \item[b)] If $L(E/F,1)\neq 0$, then

 where $\Omega_E$ is the N\'eron period. \end{itemize} \end{cor}

 Theorem~\ref{mc} is asserted in \cite{Hs2}.
 The approach of {\it loc. cit.} is based on the method of Eisenstein congruence on the unitary group $U(2,1)$ over $K$.
-The first step is construction of a $\Lambda$-adic Eisenstein series $\CE(\psi)$ on $U(2,1)$ whose constant term is closely related to the Katz $p$-adic $L$-function $L_{\Sigma}(\psi)$.
-Then a key step is to show $p$-primitivity of the Eisenstein series $\CE(\psi)$.
-In {\it loc. cit.} it is approached by showing $p$-indivisibility of a certain Fourier--Jacobi coefficient of $\CE(\psi)$: a toric period of the Fourier--Jacobi coefficient is essentially a product of two Hecke $L$-values.
-Then the $p$-indivisibility results of \cite{Hi1,Hi2,Hsieh:nv} are invoked in the case $\deg \fp=1$ to show {\it simultaneous} $p$-indivisibility of these Hecke $L$-values.
-Due to the subsequently found gap in Hida's strategy and consequent weakening \cite{Hi4} of the $p$-indivisibility results of \cite{Hi1,Hi2,Hsieh:nv} if $\deg \fp=1$, Hsieh's proof of the $p$-primitivity of $\CE(\psi)$ as in \cite[\S7.6]{Hs2} is incomplete (see also the introduction of \cite{Hi4}).
+It begins with construction of a $\Lambda$-adic Eisenstein series $\CE(\psi)$ on $U(2,1)$ whose constant term is closely related to the Katz $p$-adic $L$-function $L_{\Sigma}(\psi)$.
+A key is to show $p$-primitivity of the Eisenstein series $\CE(\psi)$.
+In {\it loc. cit.} it is approached by showing $p$-indivisibility of a certain Fourier--Jacobi coefficient of $\CE(\psi)$.
+Since a toric period of the Fourier--Jacobi coefficient is essentially a product of two Hecke $L$-values, the $p$-indivisibility results of \cite{Hi1,Hi2,Hsieh:nv} are invoked in the case $\deg \fp=1$ to show {\it simultaneous} $p$-indivisibility of these Hecke $L$-values.
+Due to the subsequently found gap in Hida's strategy and consequent weakening \cite{Hi4} of the $p$-indivisibility results of \cite{Hi1,Hi2,Hsieh:nv} in the case $\deg \fp=1$, Hsieh's proof of the $p$-primitivity of $\CE(\psi)$ as in \cite[\S7.6]{Hs2} is incomplete (see also the introduction of \cite{Hi4}).

 As detailed in the main text, our Theorem~\ref{mainthm} fixes this gap and leads to completion of the proof of the main result of \cite{Hs2} (cf.~\S \ref{s:IMC}).